 Did you know that the Arabic term for Bedouins ('Badu') is plural for 'Badawi'?
 This word translates to 'Badiyah dweller', where 'Badiyah' means visible land, like a plain or a desert.
 Bedouins, therefore, is the English term for 'those of the desert'.

 Emirati clothing has evolved only a little since the times of Bedouin ancestors.
 Certain aspects of it still mirror the traditional outfits worn by locals in the past.
 For instance, the harsh desert sun required caution when it came to covering skin.
 So Bedouins opted for full sleeves and long hemlines.
 Furthermore, the climate made it uncomfortable to wear fitted clothes.
-Hence, the loose cuts that we see in the traditional dresses donned by Emirati men and women in the UAE today.
-Emirati clothing has since been all about functionality and comfort combined with Islamic values practised in the region.
+Hence, in the UAE culture, we see loose cuts in the traditional dresses donned by Emirati men and women.
+Emirati clothing has since been all about functionality and comfort combined with the UAE traditions of following the Islamic values practised in the region.

 Emirati Clothing For Women